TNO/knowledge-mapper/README.md

 Notice the similarty between this SQL-query and the graph pattern defined in the knowledge interaction above.
 The knowledge mapper maps the variables in the SQL results to graph pattern variables in the knowledge interaction.
-For exaple, SQL variable height becomes ?height in the graph pattern (i.e., objects for predicate <https://example.org/hasHeight>).
+For example, SQL variable height becomes ?height in the graph pattern (i.e., objects for predicate <https://example.org/hasHeight>).

 With this configuration (see [here](examples/sql-mapper/config.json) for the entire file) we can start the Knowledge Mapper: